M-U-T-E/RockPaperScissor/README.md

 1. Download the installer file, which will be named something like `RockPaperScissor-1.2.1-windows-latest.exe`.
 2. Run the installer and follow the on-screen instructions.

     > **Important**: During installation, make sure to check the box that says **"Add to environment variable PATH"**.
-This allows you to run the game from any folder in your terminal (Command Prompt, PowerShell, etc.) by simply typing `rpsg.exe --rock`.
+This allows you to run the game from any folder in your terminal (Command Prompt, PowerShell, etc.) by simply typing `rpsg --rock`.

 ### Debian/Ubuntu (`.deb`)